Grana Padano vs Parmigiano Reggiano: What's the Difference?

 It is mandatory for the presence of the lysozyme, which is indicated by the abbreviation E1105.

 To sum up:

-- Parmigiano Reggiano is a bit fattier than Grana Padano as for the production of the latter both the morning and the evening milk are skimmed.
+- Parmigiano is a bit fattier than Grana.
+For the production of Grana, both the morning and evening milk are skimmed.

-- Grana Padano matures faster and gets already the denomination “Riserva” when it is aged 20 months whereas Parmigiano Reggiano obtains its noblest flavor at the age of 48 months.
+- Grana Padano matures faster and is regarded as “Riserva” when it is aged 20 months, whereas Parmigiano Reggiano obtains its noblest flavor at 48 months.

-- Although the cows whose milk produces Grana Padano and Parmigiano Reggiano are mainly fed fresh grass and hay, there are some differences in forage, also due to the diverse quality and composition of the meadows where the cows graze.
+- Although the cows whose milk produces both Grana Padano and Parmigiano Reggiano are mainly fed fresh grass and hay, there are some differences in forage, mainly due to the diverse quality and composition of the meadows where the cows graze.